avhz/RS/README.md

 - The R and S languages (S is R's predecessor).
 - `.rs` - the file extension used for Rust files, and the TLD of Rust websites.

+> Contributions are welcome!
+If you have a feature request, or find a bug, feel free to open an issue or PR ✅

 ## Install

 Any of the following should work: